-Classical SN 1998bw light with its peak around $15...20 (1+z)$ days after a burst is still the clearest signature of a Type II event.
-Type I events, on the other hand, should not have such a pronounced SN signal and in fact it has never been found.
+Classical SN 1998bw light with its peak around $(15\; \tn{to}\; 20) \times (1+z)$ days after a burst is still the clearest signature of a Type II event.
+Type I events, on the other hand, should not have such a pronounced SN signal and in fact none has ever been found so far.
 The deepest limit obtained so far for a potential SN 1998bw component that followed a burst is for GRB 060505 with $M_R \gtrsim -10.5$.

-As it has already been shown by LP98ab and K05, getting very deep upper limits between around some hours and 1 days after a short burst might provide the strongest constraints on extra light related to the ejecta from merging compact objects.
+As it has already been shown by LP98ab and K05, getting very deep upper limits between around some hrs and 1 day after a short burst might provide the strongest constraints on extra light related to the ejecta from merging compact objects.
 For example, for certain models discussed here the current data set, given by the upper limits on an optical transient following GRB 050509B, already excludes a mass ejection of more than about 0.001 solar masses.
-Unfortunately, since the peak luminosity is proportional to $f\, M_{\rm ej}^{1/2}$ (LP98a, their Eq.
-13) getting deeper flux limits basically means setting tighter constraints on $f$ and not so much on $M_{\rm ej}$.
+Unfortunately, since the peak luminosity is proportional to $f\, M_{\rm ej}^{1/2}$ (LP98a, their Equation 13) getting deeper flux limits basically means setting tighter constraints on $f$ and not so much on $M_{\rm ej}$.